Radiation Hardened by Design vs HARDSIL® Technology

 What is Radiation Hardening by Process (RHBP)?

 RHBP involves the use of a specific manufacturing flow and/or a substrate to protect the foundry devices from radiation effects.
+A premier example of this approach is VORAGO’s proprietary HARDSIL® technology, which is our unique, patented Radiation Hardened by Process (RHBP) solution.

 What is HARDSIL® Technology?

-Advantages of HARDSIL®
+Advantages of HARDSIL

-HARDSIL® Rad-Hard MCUs
+HARDSIL Rad-Hard MCUs

 VORAGO’s portfolio of Arm® Cortex-M0 and M4 microcontrollers enable mission-critical technology to support the most demanding space applications, from heavy computing needs such as edge, to embedded controllers and I/O, while our extreme temperature solutions are ideal for industrial applications.
 VORAGO rad hard MCUs achieve “best in class” radiation performance with Total Ionizing Dose (TID) greater than 300 krad(Si) and Single-Event Latchup (SEL) LET threshold >110 MeVcm²/mg @ T=125°C.